bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 published: true
 ---

-Bubblin is a natural longform storytelling substrate for book writers, comics designers or magazine makers.
+Bubblin is a web-based longform storytelling substrate for book writers, comics designers or magazine makers.
 It's a fully managed Superbook container service that is both *open* and accessible.

 Read this documentation in form of a [Superbook](https://bubblin.io/book/official-handbook-by-marvin-danig/1).